 The end of World War 2 brought forth new technology and the baby boomers.

-Thus... life styles and human behavior with more modern comforts, the boomers began the need for health centers... and looked deeper into the development of using science and technology to exploit weight training/health and fitness.
+Thus... life styles and human behaviour with more modern comforts, the boomers began the need for health centres... and looked deeper into the development of using science and technology to exploit weight training/health and fitness.

 As tests and new scientific data was learned, other enterprising opportunists began to see potential.